-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 1445 Turtle Creek Boulevard

-Also offering amazing views of the Dallas skyline from afar is the Pool Club at the new Virgin Hotel Dallas.
+Also offering amazing views of the Dallas skyline from afar is the Pool Club at Virgin Hotel Dallas.
 This 4th-floor rooftop pool in the Design District has cabanas, loungers, daybeds, and most importantly, drinks.
-Here you can book a day pass as a non-guest for VIP pool access on the weekends for $100 per person.
-Or, if you wanna dip in mid-week, check out the day passes for $50 per person on Monday through Friday from 11 am to 6 pm.
+The bar and patio are open to guests, but to gain pool access you must book a day pass starting at $25 per guest.
+Openings are available starting May 23.

 The Joule